 Promoting homeostasis across all major systems in the body is the primary function of the ECS, along with many other roles.

 Imagine that you’re at work and your boss gives you a massive project for a VIP client.
 This task is likely going to be an event that triggers abnormally high levels of stress.
-The endocannabinoid system is responsible for rushing to your aid to ease these feelings of stress or anxiety and bring your body back into balance.
+The ECS is responsible for rushing to your aid to ease these feelings of stress or anxiety and bring your body back into balance.

 There are two cannabinoid receptors known as CB1 and CB2.
 CB1 receptors can primarily be found in the brain and central nervous system, while CB2 receptors are found mostly in the immune and digestive systems.
 Endocannabinoids can attach to either type of receptor.